GAMR: A Guided Attention Model for (visual) Reasoning: In depth analysis of GAMR

 \subsection{Reverse Curriculum}

-In this part of the experiment, we go beyond making a decision based on the learned rule and analyze \textit{MAREO}'s ability to parse those rules individually and evaluate tasks containing simpler rules.
-We trained \textit{MAREO} on a complex task and tested it on its elementary subset.
+In this part of the experiment, we go beyond making a decision based on the learned rule and analyze \textit{GAMR}'s ability to parse those rules individually and evaluate tasks containing simpler rules.
+We trained \textit{GAMR} on a complex task and tested it on its elementary subset.
 For example, in task \textit{19}, the rules involved are to learn the scale invariance between two shapes in a stimulus.
 After training the model on task \textit{19}, we tested for the case where the scale factor is 1 (not seen during training), i.e., task \textit{1}, and obtained 94.05\% accuracy.
-Similarly, we took another task \textit{21}, where there are two elementary operations involved, scaling and rotation together (non zero values).
-To see if \textit{MAREO} has the ability to parse this complex relation we tested the model trained on task \textit{21} on task \textit{19} (scaling = $x$ and rotation = 0) and task \textit{1} (scaling = 1 and rotation = 0) and obtain 86.95\% and 90.86\% respectively.
-It shows \textit{MAREO}'s unique ability to parse a complex set of relations into independent simple elementary unseen relations.
+Similarly, we took another task \textit{21}, where there are two elementary operations involved, scaling and rotation together (non-zero values).
+To see if \textit{GAMR} has the ability to parse this complex relation we tested the model trained on task \textit{21} on task \textit{19} (scaling = $x$ and rotation = 0) and task \textit{1} (scaling = 1 and rotation = 0) and obtain 86.95\% and 90.86\% respectively.
+It shows \textit{GAMR}'s unique ability to parse a complex set of relations into independent simple elementary unseen relations.